 Where do you think artificial intelligence will start in hospitals?

-The most popular view of Artificial Intelligence in hospitals is probably the vision of a machine augmenting the physicians and surgeons.
+The most popular view of AI in hospitals is probably the vision of a machine augmenting the physicians and surgeons.
 However, there are other much more mundane aspects of hospital operations and administration that will likely start using Artificial Intelligence based programs much before the advent of the A.I. physician.

-Predicting Hospital Traffic
+Predicting Hospital Traffic with AI

 Complex problems like predicting traffic in extremely busy cities have been solved using A.I. algorithms that take into effect enormous amount of data and variables.
 Weather patterns, traffic volumes, likelihood of accidents, real time information on traffic flow and a host of other parameters effect the travel times.